INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	</tr>
 	<tr>
 		<td>fields/FIELDNAME </td>
 		<td>Shows the settings and (some) field values for a metadata field.
-For complex ("contents") fields, it will show the different properties (e.g. features/annotations) the field has for each token.</td>
+For annotated fields (e.g. "contents"), it will show the different annotations (e.g. word, lemma, pos) the field has for each token.</td>
 	</tr>
 	<tr>
 		<td>autocomplete/FIELDNAME </td>